 Notable Black hats

 Some black hat hackers become famous for their deeds.
-Jonathan James aka “c0mrade” was the first juvenile imprisoned for cyber crime.
+Jonathan James aka “c0mrade” was the first juvenile imprisoned for cybercrime.
 He hacked the NASA and the U.S. Department of Defense computers.
 Michael Demon Calce aka “MafiaBoy launched denial-of-service attacks against commercial websites, including Yahoo!, Amazon.com, and CNN.
 Albert Gonzalez stole and resold over a 170 million card and ATM numbers from 2005 to 2007.
 There are notable black hat groups too.
 The Lizard Squad is known for the cyber attack on Malasia Airlines.

 Anonymous can be considered Grey and Black, but I list them here because they break hacking laws, and have no care for who they hurt.
 They have hacked the United State’s Pentagon, credit card companies, and the Church of Scientology.
 TeaMpOisoN claim to fame includes hacking NATO, Facebook, and Tony Blair’s email.
-Some state sponsored hacker groups include Fancy Bear aka APT28 or Sofancy (Russian), Bureau 121 (North Korea), Axiom (China), and the Syrian Electronic Army (SEA).
+Some state-sponsored hacker groups include Fancy Bear aka APT28 or Sofancy (Russian), Bureau 121 (North Korea), Axiom (China), and the Syrian Electronic Army (SEA).

-Grey hat hackers are one of the most often confused group of hackers.
+Grey hat hackers are one of the most often confused groups of hackers.
 Emanuel Goldstein, editor of a hacker magazine 2600: The Hacker Quarterly, has said that hackers draw a distinction by following a few simple rules.

 - Try to reduce the collateral damage of their hacks.

 - Stick to the morals of the subculture of hackers.

 - Never commit hacks for the simple gain of money.